zhao-shihan/MACE/README.md

 ROOT    (min: 6.24.02, C++17)
 Eigen3

-Some other dependencies are bulit in (in ./ThirdParty), including G4mpi and GenFit2.
+G4mpi is bulit in. (in ./ThirdParty)

 ### (Tested) Platform:
 Linux, with gcc(9,10,11)